Terkwood/godot-pack-replacement-test/README.md

 ## Project Settings

-We don't believe that we can update these while the game is running.
-If you need to ship changes to project.godot/project.binary, you'll either need to figure out how to update each value based on its functionality, or you'll need to require that the user restart after the update.
+In case you're using this for something like incremental updates to your game, a word of caution:  we don't believe that we can update `ProjectSettings` (aka `project.godot` or `project.binary`) _while the game is running_.
+If you need to ship changes to `project.godot`/`project.binary`, you'll either need to figure out how to update each value based on its functionality, or you'll need to require that the user restart after the update.

 See:

 - https://www.reddit.com/r/godot/comments/anried/is_there_a_way_to_soft_reload_the_game_so_that/